-For security purposes, each unit (e.g., Unit 1, Unit 2) should be scheduled as close together as possible for all students within the same grade-with the exception of make-up testing (refer to Section 3.6.2).
+For security purposes, each computer-based testing unit (e.g., Unit 1, Unit 2) should be scheduled as close together as possible for all students within the same grade-with the exception of make-up testing (refer to Section 3.6.2).

-For security purposes, each unit (e.g., Unit 1, Unit 2) must be completed by all students within the same grade on the same school day-with the exceptions of make-up testing (refer to Section 3.6.2) and students with an extended time accommodation (refer to Section 3.6.3).
+For security purposes, each paper-based testing unit (e.g., Unit 1, Unit 2) must be completed by all students within the same grade on the same school day-with the exceptions of make-up testing (refer to Section 3.6.2) and students with an extended time accommodation (refer to Section 3.6.3).